GarauGarau/mysite/content/post/latex/index.md

 ## Installation

-To use LaTeX, you need to have a LaTeX compiler installed on your computer.
-There are many free and open-source LaTeX compilers available, such as [TeX Live](https://www.tug.org/texlive/) and MiKTeX.
-Once you have a compiler installed, you can create a LaTeX document by writing your content using the LaTeX markup language and then compiling the document using the compiler.
+To use LaTeX, you need to have a LaTeX distribution installed on your computer.
+There are many free and open-source LaTeX distributions available, such as [TeX Live](https://www.tug.org/texlive/) and MiKTeX.
+Once you have a distribution installed, you can create a LaTeX document by writing your content using the LaTeX markup language and then compiling the document.
 The compiler will produce a typeset document in the form of a PDF or other format, which you can then view or print.

 {{% callout warning %}}
   **Remember**: LaTex is the "language" and should be distinguished from a simple editor or compiler.
 The latter alone would not be able to reproduce the desired result.
 Its purpose will only be to provide us with an interface with which to write (and compile) code nimbly.